KiandaBPM/docs/content/docs/platform/rules/general/success-error-mapping.md

 ### On Error Mapping

 Error mapping is a concept of populating a form field in your Kianda process when using the rules from the [When to use](/docs/platform/rules/general/success-error-mapping/#when-to-use) section.
-When using those rules, you get presented with ability to map an **error** when there is an **issue** as the rule is executing.
-You might get an error when some details from the rule is not filled out properly or some details are missing.
-You have no way of telling what kind of error it is but the details of the error message will come from the datasource that you are trying to use.
-To see the error message, you need to create a separate text box field in your form and map the error to that field.
+When using those rules, you get presented with the ability to map an **error** when there is an **issue** as the rule is executing, for example incorrectly filling out a parameter.
+It is useful to know the details of the error message that comes from the datasource your are connecting with.
+To see the error message, you need to create a **separate [Text box](/docs/platform/controls/input/textbox/) field** in your form and map the error to that field.
 Open the **On error mapping** section and add a mapping by clicking on **Add mapping** button:

 ![Error mapping example](/images/error-mapping.jpg)

 - In the **Form field** select a form field which will store the error message in your Kianda form.
-- In the **Error message or text** enter a error message that you want to appear in the event of errors or click on the text box and select the **Error message** option to use a system generated error indicating what has gone wrong when the rule executed.
+- In the **Error message or text** enter an error message that you want to appear in the event of errors or click on the text box and select the **Error message** option to use a system generated error indicating what has gone wrong when the rule executed.
 - Click on the **Add mapping** to add further mappings.
 - Click on the **Bin/Trash** button ![Bin/Trash button](/images/bin.png) to delete a mapping.